Research

 Doctoral Scholarship – Higher Education Commission Pakistan

-Lecturer (on leave), Design Department, College of Art & Design, Punjab University, Lahore, Pakistan
+Lecturer, Design Department, College of Art & Design, Punjab University, Lahore, Pakistan

 Informal Economies of Design: Material and Visual Culture of Traditional Medicine in Popular Urban Spaces of Lahore, Pakistan.